CSharpBasicsHristoKirov/CSharpHomework/README.md

 3. Read and print company data: name, address, phone number, FAX, website and manager (first-, last- name and phone number).
 4. _Output formatting_: print three columns of numbers with: width = 10, left aligned, first column: hexadecimal , second column: positive floating point, negative floating point.
 The last two columns to be rounded up to the 2nd digit after the decimal point.
 5. Find perfectly divisible to `5` numbers within `[a,b]`, where `a` and `b` read from console.
-6. Read two numbers, print the largest without the use of conditional epxressions.
+6. Read two numbers, print the largest without the use of conditional expressions.
 7. Read five numbers and print the largest of them.
 8. Read five numbers and print their sum.
 (Check input validity).
 9. Find the real roots of the _quadratic equation_, read the coefficients `a`, `b`, `c` from the console.